ahmetcansansar/em-creator/README.rst

 You can now use MadGraph by executing the mg5_aMC file found in the bin directory within the mg5 directory.

-While you may download other versions of MadGraph if you wish, the installation directory for MadGraph must be named [mg5], and the tar file must remain in the mg5 directory.
-This is because the em-creator searches for MadGraph in the mg5 directory and checks for its presence and version using the tar file.
+While you may download other versions of MadGraph if you wish, the installation directory for MadGraph must be named [ mg5 ], and the tar file must remain in the mg5 directory.
+This is because the em-creator searches for MadGraph in the mg5 directory and checks for its presence and version using the name of tar file.

 * For pythia::